OpenDriveLab/DriveLM/challenge/README.md

 ```

 ### Results
-The zero-shot results of baseline on the sampled data is as follows:
+The zero-shot results of baseline on the sampled data are as follows:
 ```
 accuracy:  0.0
 chatgpt:  78.5